cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V17.md

 `JSONValidator` is removed.
 It was an internal utility class which is limited, could change at any time and is out of scope of this library.

+> [!TIP]
-If you need a JSON validator, there are far better and dedicated libraries available like [ajv](https://ajv.js.org/).
+> If you need a JSON validator, there are far better and dedicated libraries available like [ajv](https://ajv.js.org/).

 ### LocalDatabase